ethan42411/popcat_click/README.md

     ```
     pip install selenium
     ```
-2. Download WebDriver and put it beside app.py.
+2. Download WebDriver(Default will use Microsoft Edge) and put it beside app.py.
 The WebDriver download link is as follows

+    If want to use firefox, you need to download geckodriver, and then uncomment `browser = webdriver.Firefox(executable_path="geckodriver.exe")` and comment `browser = webdriver.Edge(executable_path=DRIVER)` in app.py

 3. Run the app.py
     ```